lskatz/Kalamari/paper/mra.md

 To download the accessions in the tsv files, there is an included script `downloadKalamari.pl` that accesses GenBank with its software, Entrez Direct [@kans2016entrez].
-Accessions reside in the GitHub repo, at <https://github.com/lskatz/kalamari>.
+Accessions reside in FigShare at 10.6084/m9.figshare.26980546 and 10.6084/m9.figshare.26980549, and in the GitHub repo, at <https://github.com/lskatz/kalamari>.
+Chromosome accessions are available at <https://github.com/lskatz/Kalamari/blob/master/src/chromosomes.tsv>, and plasmid accessions are available at <https://github.com/lskatz/Kalamari/blob/master/src/plasmids.tsv>.

 ## Acknowledgements